 While you are traveling with small kids, and you have to have a stroller.
 For that reason, skip a strolling carry on.
 A reasonably sized backpack is a convenient travel gear.

-You may want to wear a compact Crossbody bag for easy access for passports or boarding passes, and your cell-phone.
+You may want to wear a compact Crossbody bag for easy access to passports or boarding passes, and your cell phone.

 You can take basic necessities in your backpack, like milk bottles, baby food, diapers, wipes, a few toys, tablets, and an extra outfit, depending on the duration of your flight.

-Diapers, diaper sacks, changing sheets, and wipes have to be packed in a separate ziplock bag or transparent travel bags.
+Diapers, diaper sacks, changing sheets, and wipes have to be packed in a separate ziplock bag or transparent travel bag.
 It would be easy for you to take them out